 Do not place any critical images or text beyond the safety zone, which should be at least 1/8" within the final trim size.
 This will ensure that they are well within the finished piece when it is trimmed.

-When creating files on vector based software such as illustrator, InDesign, or Freehand, all text must be converted to outlines before generating the final PDF file.
+Heritage Printing, Signs & Displays prefers to receive packaged native files but if that is not possible then all text must be converted to outlines before generating the final PDF file.
 If working out of Photoshop, simply flatten the image.
 Do not use fonts smaller than 8 pts.
 Note that small or very narrow fonts may not render well on print against dark backgrounds.
 Keep all lines at least.25 points thick.
 While thinner lines may be visible on screen, they may not show on print.

 Keep all lines at least .25 points thick.
 While thinner lines may be visible on screen, they may not show on print.